Aflex Metal Expansion joint installation instructions

 - Under no circumstances pressurise the expansion joint to a pressure higher than the ‘Design Pressure’ as listed on the expansion joint datasheet.

 - Ensure any tie rods and other hardware not labelled as shipping bars are installed prior to service.
+Threaded tie rods must not be removed.
 The hardware configuration as delivered from the manufacturer is correct (unless otherwise stated).
 Deviations or modification will void warranty.

 - If you have any problems or questions during installation – contact us immediately.
 We’re here to help, and your feedback is important!